 Wintertime Slip and Falls Create Serious Risk of InjuryNovember 8, 2018

 We all know the dangerous winter conditions bring slip and falls.
 Snow and ice make driving so unsafe at times that both schools and businesses experience delays and even closures.
 And though we try to be very mindful of the risks involved with driving in such conditions, rarely do we give as much consideration to the dangers lurking right on the sidewalk.
-During the wintertime, snow and ice may prove a large risk for slip and fall injuries.
+During the wintertime, snow and ice may prove a large injury risk for winter slips, trips, and falls.

 Unintentional Falling Leading Cause of Nonfatal Injury

 According to the CDC’s National Center for Injury Prevention and Control, unintentional falling is the leading cause of nonfatal injury across all age groups except for the age group of 10-24, where it is the second leading cause of nonfatal injury.

 Compounding the risk of winter slips, trips, and falls is the temperature itself.
 When it is extremely cold out it tends to be human nature to move faster.
 When you combine the cold temperatures with crowded areas, including businesses, people are rushing to get in and out of everywhere quickly.